 Which sensors are most commonly equipped with TEDS?

 MEMS sensors of many types

 But it is important to note that any sensor can be equipped with TEDS.
 The above are simply the most commonly encountered.

 The TEDS interface is enabled by default within DewesoftX data acquisition software because TEDS chips are also installed within Dewesoft DSI (Dewesoft Smart Interface) adapters.

 When a TEDS sensor is connected to your Dewesoft data acquisition system, you can open the channel setup screen and see the calibration information from the sensor as well as the scaling, serial number, etc.

 This would already be a big help with any DAQ system because it eliminates having to refer to paper documents and possibly confusing one sensor with another.
-But this is just the beginning of the advantages within a Dewesoft system because Dewesoft X has a TEDS sensor database on-board that automatically populates data from any and all TEDS sensors that you connect to the system!
+But this is just the beginning of the advantages of a Dewesoft system because Dewesoft X has a TEDS sensor database on board that automatically populates data from any and all TEDS sensors that you connect to the system!

 Dewesoft smart sensor technology based on TEDS

 Extending TEDS by storing DAQ signal conditioner settings

 DewesoftX DAQ software matches existing sensors with their unique identifiers within the sensor database, which it keeps up to date.
 Furthermore, you can define exactly how you want the Dewesoft signal conditioner hardware to be set when each sensor is connected to it.